Berlin Beyond the Concrete: Love Letters to Concrete

 The museum's address is: Bülowstraße 7, 10783 Berlin-Schöneberg.

-- Metropolitan Railway (Subway): The most practical is U2 line (the red line), with which the Nollendorfplatz or directly to the Bülow Street You can travel to the stop.
-The latter station is a beautiful, old railway structure, upon passing which you will immediately see the museum's iconic facade, decorated (also) by Lady Pink.
+• By Subway (U-Bahn): The most practical option is the U2 line (the red line), which takes you to either Nollendorfplatz or directly to the Bülowstraße station.
+The latter is a beautiful, historic elevated railway structure; as you pass over it, you instantly get a direct view of the museum's iconic facade, decorated (among others) by Lady Pink.

 Why is it worth walking around the neighborhood?